 - Grier is third-string for Dallas, his second team, after Carolina took him in the third round;

 - Finley is currently out of the league after Cincinnati took him in the fourth round;

 - Stidham is a backup for New England after going in the fourth round and has a career passer rating of 46.4;

-- Thorson, taken in the fifth round by Philadelphia, has bounced around and was recently released from the New York Giants practice squad.
+- Thorson, taken in the fifth round by Philadelphia, was recently released from the New York Giants practice squad.

 Meanwhile, Haskins and Daniel Jones, who went No. 6 overall to the Giants, have failed to impress.

 In fact, the only QB from 2019 who has had major success is the No. 1 overall pick from that draft, Kyler Murray of Oklahoma, who went to Arizona.
 You may recall that Murray wasn’t considered a first-round prospect until relatively late in the draft process.

 The following year was supposed to be much better – and, sure enough, No. 1 overall pick Joe Burrow of LSU (Cincinnati) and No. 6 overall pick Justin Herbert of Oregon (Los Angeles Chargers) look like future stars.
 As for No. 5 pick Tua Tagovailoa of Alabama (Miami) and No. 26 pick Jordan Love of Utah State (Green Bay), both have failed to impress.

 True to form, the 2021 draft was no different.